DanielGausi/AudioWerkzeugeBibliothek/README.md

 * Fixed a parsing error regarding OggPages and OggPackets (which had actually no effect on Ogg/Opus files, but on the new method ReadPackets).

+### Bug fixes and changes in 3.1.1

+* Fixed some possible Range Exceptions in "Rating" and "Private" ID3v2-Frames

 ## Important note for upgrading from version 2.0

 The library AudioWerkzeugeBibliothek originated from several format-specific libraries for mp3, flag, ogg and others.
 Because of that, there were a lot burden of the past contained in the code.
 Some duplicates, no consistency in parameter order, type or naming, and some other inconveniences.